benmvp/slides/2017/nodevember/why-react.md

 NOTES:
 - The nice thing about React, the JS UI lib, tying itself to JS instead of its own API is that as JS evolves it auto-evolves
 - You probably already noticed that we were using `class`es to creat our React components
-- That's ES6 that's become standard with React
+- That's ES6 and it's become standard with React
+- This `Section` component simply does...
-- But we can take the previous `Section` component...
+- But we can take it and...

 /////